 Regular and punctual attendance at all scheduled classes and activities is expected of all students and is regarded as integral to course credit.

 Each student is directly responsible to the individual professor for absences and for making up work missed.
-Particular policies and procedures on absences and makeup work are established in writing for each class, are announced by the professor at the beginning of the term, and for excessive absences, may provide for appropriate penalties including reduction in grades or professor-initiated withdrawal from class.
+Particular policies and procedures on absences and makeup work are established in writing for each class, are announced by the professor at the beginning of the term, and for excessive absences, may provide for appropriate penalties including reduction in grades.
 Official written excuses for absences are issued only for absences incurred in connection with university-sponsored activities.
 For all other types of group or individual absences, including illness, authorization or excuse is the province of the individual professor.
 Students should expect their instructors to monitor attendance as required by the Federal Student Aid Handbook, (Volume 5, and Chapter 2).

 Withdrawal from a Course